Profile

 ML / DL Engineering (Model-Centric)

 Roles focused on training, fine-tuning, and optimizing ML and deep learning models for AI applications.
-PyTorch, TensorFlow, and Keras anchor the framework choices, alongside MLOps tooling for deployment.
+PyTorch, TensorFlow, and Keras anchor the framework choices, alongside MLOps tools for deployment.
 Deeper modeling expertise than pure LLM application development.
 GPU computing and distributed training are common day-to-day concerns.

 Custom Model TrainingFine-Tuned LLMsProduction ML PipelinesInference Infrastructure